-Apply to the Evergreen Online M.Ed. in Montessori Education
+Apply to the M.Ed. in Montessori Education - Professional (Evergreen)

 Admission deadlines for the program are as follows:

-*International students should plan to have documents in a month earlier than the deadline, because it can take a prolonged period of time for transcript evaluations and language proficiency scores to be processed and results sent to Loyola.
-If you are an international student applying after the priority deadline, please contact Graduate Admissions at firstname.lastname@example.org or 410-617-7741.
+*International students should plan to have documents in at least one month earlier than the deadline, because it can take a prolonged period of time for transcript evaluations and language proficiency scores to be processed and results sent to Loyola.
+If you are an international student applying after the priority deadline, please contact Graduate Admissions at email@example.com or 410-617-7741.

 Note that all application requirements must be submitted by the above deadline for the given term.
 Click the link below to start your application.
-When applying, choose "MEd, Montessori Evergreen" as your Degree of Interest.
+When applying, choose "MEd, Montessori, Professional" as your Degree of Interest.

 International applicants are eligible to complete this program fully online outside of the United States.
 Please note: a Form I-20 cannot be issued for this program.
 International students must submit additional application materials, including transcript evaluations and English Language Proficiency test scores where applicable.
 All admission documents must be received by May 1 in order to begin the fully-online program in Summer.